 While seeing pageviews and sessions increase, we were most pleased with the pages/session metrics and average session duration.
 A redesign with the user in mind made the site much easier for users to move through and kept them on the site longer — we couldn’t have asked for better results.

 Still wondering how applicable design is to SEO?
 Just take a look at SaaS company Hubspot.
 Hubspot takes a whole part of their software certifications and dedicates it to what they call “Growth-Driven Design.”

 Growth-Driven Design focuses on the creation of user-friendly landing pages that engage the user and are changed minutely over time.
 This is the same approach Blue Compass takes with our UI/UX testing.
 We know a site should be monitored, the copy should be changed, and even menu formatting should be altered to best engage the user.

 Outside of the on-page user experience, you shouldn’t forget about things like responsive website design and site speed.
-A push for mobile-optimized sites make responsive design a necessity, and heavily weighted sites are slow to load no matter what medium they are viewed.
+A push for mobile-optimized sites make mobile-first responsive design a necessity, and heavily weighted sites are slow to load no matter what medium they are viewed.